NathanMulbrook/PacketFuzz/README.md

 ## Callback System

 The framework provides 6 callback types for comprehensive monitoring and custom logic integration.
+These callbacks can be optionally implemented in a campaign by the user.
+When provided they are caled at various points throughout the fuzz campaing execution.

 ### Callback Types & Execution Flow